Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

 with $g_i$ denoting the $i$th component function of $g$.
 In the discussion, we return to a more general setting and consider \eqref{eq:general_risk} in the case of loss functions defined by a Bregman divergence.

-In this work, we study a method that we call the \emph{coupled bootstrap} to estimate the risk of a given function $g$ as in \eqref{eq:quadratic_risk}.
-Before introducing the details of our method, in order to better contextualize our contributions, we introduce and descibe related estimators from the literature that are aimed at solving the same problem.
-(We believe that the insights we develop in describing these other estimators are themselves nontrivial, and contribute to understanding them in their own right.)
+In this work, we propose and study a method that we call the \emph{coupled bootstrap} to estimate the risk of an arbitrary function $g$ as in \eqref{eq:quadratic_risk}.
+Before introducing this method, we discuss the connection to prediction error, and introduce and descibe related methods from the literature, to better contextualize our contributions.